Generalized persistence dynamics for active motion

 with $\mathbb{T}^{ij}=-2\frac{\delta^{ij}}{d}\partial_{k}\mathbb{P}^{k}+\partial^{i}\mathbb{P}^{j}+\partial^{j}\mathbb{P}^{i}$ a second 2-rank traceless tensor field, and the parameter $\overline{\xi}$ acquires the value $2dD_{R}$ for ABM and the value $\lambda$ for the RTM, respectively.

 Notice that the damping rate in Eq. \eqref{eqPol} (first term in the right-hand side) is given by $\xi$, while it is given by $\overline{\xi}$ in Eq. \eqref{EqQ}.
 Thus, $\mathbb{P}^{i}$ and $\mathbb{Q}^{ij}$ damp out at the same rate for the case of RTM, since $\xi=\overline{\xi}=\lambda$.
 In contrast, the nematic tensor $\mathbb{Q}^{ij}$ damps out faster than the polarization vector $\mathbb{P}^{i}$ for ABM, since $\xi>\overline{\xi}$ for $d\ge2$.
-It is expected that this occurs also for tensor of higher rank, and therefore this observation precise the difference between both models, in particular this is analyzed by comparison of the time dependence of the kurtosis for each model.
+This is expected to occur also for tensors of higher rank, namely, that each tensor of rank $n+1$ decays faster than the one of rank $n$.
+This observation demonstrates the difference between both models; in particular this is analyzed by a comparison of the time dependence of the kurtosis among the models.